msiebuhr/GraphiteBase/README.md

 GraphiteBase
 ============

-Well-tested and fast blocks for building Graphite-like systems.
+Well-tested and fast primitives for building Graphite-like systems.

 # Docs